 The Taplin and Lewelling families were joined through marriage when Stephen and Bill’s grandfather Albert Taplin married their grandmother, Ethel Lewelling.
 Today both families (along with cousins, the Wights) still own significant acreage in this part of St. Helena.
 In addition to Taplin Cellars – the families also separately operate several other wine brands including Lewelling and Hayfork.
 The wine brand Trivium is no longer being produced.

 All three siblings were raised on this property but then left the valley to build careers and families outside of the Napa Valley.
-Both brothers have successful careers – Stephen is an accomplished doctor and Bill is an engineer.
+Both brothers have successful careers – Stephen is an accomplished doctor specializing in cancer research who moved back to Napa Valley in 2016 and Bill is an engineer.
+Stephen is also a sculpturist and some of his works are displayed on the property.
 Wanting to return to their roots and use the land as it is best suited – the three decided to hold back some grapes from their vineyard in 2008; they made a small amount of wine that year which they eventually released – but their larger first commercially available vintage was from 2009.

-Starting a new wine label is not without its challenges, especially these days in the Napa Valley where there are more then 1000 unique commercial wine producers.
+Starting a new wine label is not without its challenges, especially these days in the Napa Valley where there are more than 1,000 unique commercial wine producers.
 Having been fortunate to grow up in the valley, Stephen has made a number of friends in the wine industry – who have been particularly helpful during the formative stages of starting a new label.
-Friends from well established Napa wineries such as Mondavi, Martini and Caymus (Wagner) have all contributed advice and knowledge.
+Friends from well-established Napa wineries such as Mondavi, Martini and Caymus (Wagner) have all contributed advice and knowledge.

-Since 2006 when we created the Napa Wine Project we have archived reviews of more then 200 Napa producers who are no longer making wine for whatever reasons.
-Labels continue to “go away” over the years at a remarkably fast clip – especially as more pieces of the “vineyard pie” are sub divided in an already small geographical area.
-However, the Taplins have a lengthy and rich heritage in the valley and are wisely building their brand for the long term, starting small and taking tiny steps as they grow.
-It certainly helps that they have owned property in the valley for decades – as well as the fact that this is a very focused and dedicated family effort.
+Since 2006 when we created the Napa Wine Project, we have archived reviews of more than 300 Napa producers who are no longer making wine for whatever reasons.
+Labels continue to “go away” over the years at a remarkably fast clip, especially as more pieces of the “vineyard pie” are sub divided in an already small geographical area.
+However, the Taplin’s have a lengthy and rich heritage in the valley and are wisely building their brand for the long term, starting small and taking tiny steps as they grow.
+It certainly helps that they have owned property in the valley for decades as well as the fact that this is a very focused and dedicated family effort.
+And when we mentioned this high turnover during our visit, we were assured they were not going to become another statistic.
+Thankfully, that has been the case and they continue to grow and develop the brand.

-Taplin strives to best showcase their terroir and the variety – looking to make wines with identifiable fruit characteristics while showing restraint.
-Their philosophy is to age wine before releasing it – rather than choosing perhaps what might be a more financially prudent path.
-As a result, their wines spend two years in bottle before being released – their current vintages are typically released about 5 years after vintage date.
+Taplin strives to best showcase their terroir and the variety, striving to make wines with identifiable fruit characteristics while showing restraint.
+Their philosophy is to age wine before releasing it rather than choosing perhaps what might be a more financially prudent path.
+As a result, their wines spend two years in bottle before being released; their current vintages are typically released about 5 years after vintage date.

-The 2008 Terra 9 Cabernet Sauvignon shows a mix of bright red and blue fruit on the bouquet – raspberry and blueberry along with hints of mocha which show more vanilla as the wine opens.
+The 2008 Taplin Cellars Terra 9 Cabernet Sauvignon shows a mix of bright red and blue fruit on the bouquet – raspberry and blueberry along with hints of mocha which show more vanilla as the wine opens.
 This wine has alluring aromatics.
 The finish evolves pleasantly on the palate – slowly with red fruit lingering for some time along with broad integrated tannins.
-This is a food friendly wine – and during a recent tasting, really came alive when paired with a Monte Alba Manchego cheese.
-Immediately the tannins of the wine were softened and the acidity tempered by the cheese.
+This is a food friendly wine – and during our first visit to the property, really came alive when paired with a Monte Alba Manchego cheese.
+Immediately the tannins of the wine were softened, and the acidity tempered by the cheese.

-And this wine is meant to be shared with family and friends – over a meal and then followed by what Stephen calls the “remarkable moment” a time after food where talk continues and lingers – all the while enjoyed with wine.
-There is no word in English for this but in Spanish there is – this moment is called “sobremesa” or literally, “over the table”.
+These wines are meant to be shared with family and friends – over a meal and then followed by what Stephen calls the “remarkable moment” a time after food where talk continues and lingers – all the while enjoyed with wine.
+There is no word in English for this but in Spanish there is this moment is called “sobremesa” or literally, “over the table”.

 The name “terra 9” is meaningful to the family – and is certainly a tribute to terroir.
 Their father used to say his grandfather would tell him their property is 9 parts rock and 1 part soil.
 The nearby Mayacamas mountains and ancient stream beds are the origins of this.